timofeymukha/eddylicious/docs/user_guide/generation_methods.rst

 Usage
 _____

-The `runLundRescaling.py` script should be used to generate the fields.
+The `runLundRescaling` script should be used to generate the fields.
 The script is paralleled using MPI, so it is possible to take advantage of all the available cores present on the machine.